tacoss/grunt-nightwatch/README.md

 }
 ```

-Now you can execute `grunt nightwatch:other` to run your tests.
+Now you can execute `grunt nightwatch:demo` to run your tests.

 Note that your tests must be grouped together as follows: `tests/<group>/test.js`